ARM-software/armnn/BuildGuideCrossCompilation.md

-# How to Cross-Compile ArmNN on x86_64 for arm64
+# How to Cross-Compile Arm NN on x86_64 for arm64

 - [Introduction](#introduction)
 - [Cross-compiling ToolChain](#cross-compiling-toolchain)